 Self guided tour of Victoria BC from Cruise Port

 If you intend to do a more self guided tour of Victoria BC from the Cruise Port, or if you’re simply looking to supplement another excursion you’ve already booked, this guide is for you.
-You may be wondering what to do in Victoria British Columbia.
+You may be wondering what to do in the city when you arrive to the Victoria Cruise Port, named Ogden Point.

 Visiting Victoria BC is considered by many to be a highlight of their cruise port stops.